lamhq/tech-notes/pages/software-engineering/system-design/database/sql/columnar-db.md

 # Columnar Databases

+## Overview

+Columnar DBs are column-oriented databases.

-OLAP applications compute analytics properties from columns (attributes).
-They need an optimized column-read operation on a table.
+OLAP applications compute analytical properties from columns (attributes).
+They require optimized column-read operations on tables.

 Columnar databases are designed for high-throughput of column aggregations.

-Columnar DBs are column-oriented databases.

-RDBMS does not scale to the Big Data scale common in analytics applications.
+RDBMS does not scale to the level required for Big Data analytics applications.

 Modern Data Warehouses are built on Columnar databases.
 Data is stored by columns instead of by rows.